‘Love is Blind’ contestant sues Netflix, producers alleging low pay, ‘inhumane work conditions’

 Hartwell’s lawsuit is seeking unpaid wages in addition to financial compensation for missed meals and rest periods, plus monetary damages for unfair business practices and civil penalties for labor code violations.

-Hartwell’s suit was filed in the Superior Court of California June 29.
-An initial status conference is set for September 16.
+Hartwell’s suit was filed in the Superior Court of California on June 29.
+An initial status conference is set for Sept.16.